Tips On Going On A Houseboat With Kids

 By: Serina Hajje, ellaslist

-You’re about to go on one of the best family holidays you’ve ever done.
+You’re about to go on one of the best family holidays you’ve ever experienced.
 It’s quiet, fun and full of activities that won’t suck the energy out of you.
 At night you can see the Milky Way reflected perfectly in the water and during the day you can travel without having to lift a foot or worry about queues.
 Welcome to a houseboat holiday!
 We’ve got all the top tips for going on a houseboat with kids.

 What is a Houseboat Holiday?